 Susan L. Ellis graduated from Penn State in 1990 with a Bachelor of Arts in Political Science.
 Susan is currently working in the wine industry as a consultant, educator and Certified Sommelier.
 She also holds an MBA from Northeastern University and was formerly an investment banker.
 Susan started her career in Washington, DC as a lobbyist for affordable housing programs.
 She is a Mentor for students in the College of Liberal Arts, was past President of the NYC Alumni Chapter, as well as the Scholarship Chairperson for the Washington DC chapter.

-Ellyn Fisher oversees PR and social media at the Ad Council and works to promote the non-profit organization and its more than 40 national public service communications programs.
-She has more than 15 years of experience in public relations and expertise in media relations, influencer engagement, community management, content development and marketing, strategic partnerships and brand positioning.
-Noteworthy campaigns include Smokey Bear, “Love Has No Labels” and autism awareness.
+Ellyn Fisher oversees PR and social media at the Ad Council and works to promote the non-profit organization and its more than 30 national public service communications programs to key audiences, including the press, the public and industry stakeholders.
+She has more than 20 years of experience in public relations and expertise in media relations, influencer engagement, content development and marketing, strategic partnerships and brand positioning.
+Noteworthy campaigns include the historic COVID-19 Vaccine Education campaign, Smokey Bear, and the Emmy-winning “Love Has No Labels” diversity and inclusion initiative.
+Under her leadership, the Ad Council implemented Creators for Good, an award-winning talent engagement program for digital creators, actors, musicians and athletes who want to use their powerful platforms to create change on behalf of social causes.
 Prior to the Ad Council, Ellyn worked at Middleberg Euro RSCG and at Baker Winokur Ryder, a division of Ogilvy & Mather, which promotes celebrity talent, and at USA Networks.
 Ellyn has been a classroom lecturer at numerous universities, as well as an active participant in undergraduate mentoring programs.
-She has spoken on panels at communications and social media conferences, including South by Southwest Interactive, Blogher, the CDC’s National Conference on Health, Communication, Marketing and Media, the Ad Club and New York Women in Communications.
-Ellyn is a graduate of Penn State and she received Penn State’s Alumni Achievement Award in 2012.
-She currently serves on Penn State’s Communications and Marketing Committee and is an Advisory Board Member of the Arthur W. Page Center for Integrity in Public Communication.
+She has spoken on panels at communications and marketing conferences, including South by Southwest Interactive, Vidcon, Blogher, the CDC’s National Conference on Health, Communication, Marketing and Media, the Ad Club and New York Women in Communications.
+Ellyn has served on numerous boards including the American Cancer Society in New York's Communications and Marketing Advisory Committee and Penn State’s Communications and Marketing Committee.
+She is a graduate of Penn State and she received Penn State’s Alumni Achievement Award in 2012.
+Ellyn is currently an Advisory Board Member of the Arthur W. Page Center for Integrity in Public Communication.

-Jeff is a Managing Director in the Transaction Services practice of Cohn Reznick and has over 14 years of experience in finance and accounting.
+Jeff is a Partner in the Transaction Services practice of Cohn Reznick and has over 16 years of experience in finance and accounting.
 He is responsible for leading buy-side and sell-side transaction services to private equity and corporate clients.
 Jeff has extensive experience in financial due diligence analysis, transaction structuring and deal negotiation support in a variety of industries, including food and beverage, distribution, manufacturing, chemicals, industrial products, professional services, hardware and software production and development, and software as a service (“SaaS”).
-He focuses on quality of earnings, revenue recognition, profitability analysis, working capital considerations and debt considerations.
 Prior to joining Cohn Reznick, Jeff worked in the mergers and acquisitions practice for a Big 5 accounting firm in New York.
 He has also conducted audits for public and private companies, including Fortune 500 companies, predominantly in the U.S. and UK.
+Outside of work, he focuses on his three kids, his dog, going to the gym to try to stay sane, as well as the New Jersey Devils.

 Mark graduated from Penn State in 2005 with a B.S. in Finance and minors in Economics and International Business.
 After graduation, he moved to Charlotte, NC to pursue a career in international investment management.
 He is now at Wells Fargo where he is assisting in managing enterprise risk programs and strategic initiatives.
 While in Charlotte, Mark was the President of the Charlotte Chapter of the Penn State Alumni Association from 2011 to 2017 where he expanded membership, increased game watch locations from two to three, and received a Crystal Lion award in 2012 from the PSAA for his work in responding to the Sandusky fall-out.
 Mark now lives in Nyack, NY with his wife (also PSU alumna) and daughter.